ARM-software/cmsis-pack-eclipse/readme.md

 This Release
 ------------
-This initial release is a limited functionality implementation of CMSIS-Pack for Eclipse.
+This is an early version of the eclipse plug-in with limitations.
-It provides a suitable starting point for productization.
-Future versions will contain new features, optimizations and quality improvements.
+It provides a good starting point for review and experiments.
+Future versions will cover more features of the CMSIS-Pack specification, improvements and optimizations.
-Note that current release does not provide any integration to Eclipse CDT.
+E.g. this release does not yet provide an integration to Eclipse CDT but only stores configuration information into a file.
+No support for examples and boards.

 ### Platforms